giantflyingegg/ai-bootcamp-homework-2-Group1/README.md

 # AI Bootcamp Homework 2 - Group 1

-This project is a Next.js application that generates painting descriptions and images based on user input.
+This project was created as homework for the encode club AI bootcamp.
+It is a Next.js application leveraging the OpenAI API that generates painting descriptions using user input and preselected styles and then uses these prompts to generate images.

 ## Prerequisites